Ronan-Codes/readme-generator/README.md

 ```
 3. Answer all of the prompt questions regarding your project's information
 4. Once your done with all of the prompts, your README.md file will be created in the ./dist folder!

+* For a video on the typical user flor of this readme-generator, watch this [video]()

 ## Contributing